 The IRS has indicted and prosecuted other foreign banking executives in the recent past.
 Renzo Gadola, a UBS Wealth-Management executive between 1995 and 2008, received five years probation after acting as a whistle-blower and disclosing names of UBS employees who were actively evading US taxes on behalf of clients.

 Another former UBS executive, Christos Bagios was accused of helping US clients conceal over $500 million from the IRS.
 In a similar case in Los Angeles last month, a retired senior vice president at Israel-based Mizrahi Tefahot Bank was acquitted on charges of helping US customers conceal assets.

 The IRS claimed that as a senior adviser with significant oversight responsibilities, Mr Weil and his subordinates used a variety of methods to obfuscate the actual tax exposure of thousands of wealthy individuals.

 In an interview with Bloomberg, Nathan Hochman, former Assistant Attorney General commented, “The verdict shows you the difficulty of going after senior management who can at times blame the bank’s customers and lower-level employees for the bank’s mistakes.”

-Mr. Menchel’s defence also raised the broader blame diverting point of reporting responsibility; “Whose obligation was it to pay the taxes?
-The taxpayers,” said Mr. Menchel.
+Mr Menchel’s defence also raised the broader blame diverting point of reporting responsibility; “Whose obligation was it to pay the taxes?
+The taxpayers,” insisted Mr Menchel.